KenKundert/nestedtext/doc/file_format.rst

     immediately by a space (``>␣``) or a line break, the line is a *string item*.
-After comments and blank lines have been removed, adjacent string items with the same indentation level are combined in order into a multi-line string.
-The string value is the multi-line string with the tags removed.
+After comments and blank lines have been removed, adjacent string items with the same indentation level are combined in order into a multiline string.
+The string value is the multiline string with the tags removed.
 Any leading white space that follows the tag is retained, as is any trailing white space and all newlines except the last.